 If the app indicates not protected after pushing the profile, confirm that the profile was correctly scoped for the device.
 You can also check the client details page and confirm the management profile is correctly installed.

 You can confirm supervision status in the same section ‘Supervised: Yes’.
-If the device is not supervised, review the DEP documentation and be sure to assign settings to supervise.
+If the device is not supervised, review the ADE documentation and be sure to assign settings to supervise.

 Otherwise, ensure the device has network connectivity and hit ‘Check-in now’, or wait a few minutes for the profile to install.

 CSC App Fails to Install

 The most common cause of app install failures is the lack of VPP licenses or an incorrect VPP link.
 For symptoms and troubleshooting tips, see this article.